Thursday on 1590 KVGB, “The Talk of the Town”

 9A-10A Trading Post with John O’Connor

-10A-11A Agri-Talk with Mike Adams – Machinery Pete joins Mike for the full hour in his first appearance of the new year.
+10A-11A Agri-Talk with Mike Adams – Farmers are cutting costs by dropping health insurance, but what are the hidden costs?
+Mike will take a look with Top Producer Magazine.

-11A-11:30 County Edition hosted by Steve Webster – Guests include Barton County Engineer Barry McManaman.
+11A-11:30 County Edition hosted by Steve Webster – Guests include Barton County Road and Bridge Director who will talk about the upcoming winter weather this weekend and the preparations the county has made to be prepared.

-11:30-12:00 “Chamber Connect Show” hosted by Steve Webster.
-Guests include Great Chamber of Commerce Director of Sales & Member Services Andrea Bauer along with new staff member Megan Barfield.
+11:30-12:00 “Focus on Hoisington” hosted by Cole Reif and Hoisington City Manager Jonathan Mitchell.

 12P-12:30 KVGB Noon Report – News, Sports, Weather, and other info.